 As shown in Table \ref{modelchanges}, the comparison between independently trained new models and old models is an epic failure.
-BCT, Asymmetric, and our proposed method have learned backward-compatibility representation.
+BCT, Asymmetric, and our proposed method have learned compatible representation.
 Besides, our approach remains the the-state-of-art and is more robust to model changes.

 \textbf{Loss Changes.} Then we change the “Softmax” based loss function $L_{new}$ to ``ArcSoftmax'' \cite{deng2019arcface}, ``CircleSoftmax'' \cite{sun2020circle} and ``Softmax + Triplet'' in the new model.
-“CircleSoftmax” and “ArcSoftmax” are both used in the classification head, and “Triplet” is used in the embedding head.
+The first two are both used in the classification head, and the last “Triplet” is used in the embedding head.

 As shown in Table \ref{LossChanges}, the performances of various methods are consistent with the baseline under the change of embedding loss.
 In contrast, all methods have a significant decline in self-test and cross-test under classification loss changes.
 The possible reason is that classification loss in the new models determines the class structure, while the embedding loss tightens the sample's representation.
 Among these methods, Asymmetric fails in both self-test and cross-test.
 BCT achieves slightly better performance in cross-test but significantly reduces new models' performance, making it unnecessary to deploy new models.
 Our method can improve the performance of the new model stably while ensuring the performance of the cross-test.